Delivering prescriptions. Buying gift cards. Ordering out from local restaurants.

 Buy a gift card.
 Small businesses need to keep cash coming in the door to avoid mass layoffs or bankruptcies.
 You can help by buying a gift card from one of these 400+ Oregon retailers and saving it to use later.
 If the full spreadsheet is a little overwhelming, here’s a website that has most of the same information.

 Order dinner for delivery.
 Bars and restaurants are officially closed for dine-in service, but you can still make orders for takeout or delivery at these local restaurants.
-Bonus points if you order with Grubhub, which reached an agreement with Portland officials to waive the suspend the commission fees that it usually charges restaurants.
+Bonus points if you order with Grubhub, which reached an agreement with Portland officials to suspend the commission fees that it usually charges restaurants.
 Note: The risk of catching the virus by eating prepared foods appears to be low, but it’s not impossible.

 Shop local online.
 If you feel the urge to buy something on Amazon, do a couple Google searches first to see if you can find it from a local vendor.
+Here are a few “buy local” ideas to get you started.

 Buy your groceries from a co-op or small business.
 Unlike the big chains, local grocery stores really need our support to stay afloat.
 Here are just a few we know are open: The People’s Food Co-Op in Southeast Portland, the Alberta Co-Op and Providore Foods in Northeast Portland, Village Market in North Portland, and the Fubonn Supermarket in East Portland.